501stLegionA3/FiveOhFirstDataCore/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 # Platform
-What browser and platform is is happening on.
+What browser and platform it is happening on.
 Ex: Firefox on the Google Pixel 4

 # Notes
 Any other notes go here.